+ Why Startups Need SEO

 I believe this is a no brainer for startups that will give your website a little kick in the butt and get you going.
 The websites they send to include: Venture Beat, G2Crowd, The Verge, and Forbes Technology.

-They also have higher priced packages where they will do the PR outreach for you to relevant industry blogs.
+They also have higher priced packages where they will do the PR and link building outreach for you to relevant industry blogs.
 While this isn’t a complete replacement for doing PR yourself, if you’re funded and have some cash to spare, it may be well worth it.

 **I am not affiliated with Startup Lister at all.
 Just a happy customer.